GoogleCloudPlatform/community/tutorials/monitoring-jvm-metrics-gke/index.md

 ---
 title: Monitor a Micronaut JVM application on GKE using Micrometer.
-description: Learn how to use Micrometer to send JVM metrics to cloud monitoring via stackdriver agent.
+description: Learn how to use Micrometer to send JVM metrics to Cloud Monitoring through the Stackdriver agent.
 author: vinnyc
 tags: GKE, Java, Micronaut
 date_published: 2020-09-01
 ---

-GKE offers built-in capabilities to monitor containers, it provides insights into memory, cpu and IO resources.
-JVM applications however have different memory configurations (heap vs non-heap) and each memory space can be split in several other parts (Eden, Tenured, Survivor).
-More often than not, java developers face issues with memory configurations and having the capability to inspect an application memory utilization is essential for java developers.
+GKE offers built-in capabilities to monitor containers, it provides insights into memory, CPU, and I/O resources.
+JVM applications however have different memory configurations (heap versus non-heap) and each memory space can be split in several other parts (Eden, Tenured, Survivor).
+Often, Java developers face issues with memory configurations, and having the capability to inspect an application memory utilization is essential for Java developers.

 Traditional APM tools make use of a [java agent](https://docs.oracle.com/javase/7/docs/api/java/lang/instrument/package-summary.html) that is added to the classpath of the application.
 In certain environments such as Kubernetes and App Engine, configuring a java agent is not always possible, this is where metrics frameworks such as
 [Micrometer](https://micrometer.io) comes in hand.